scuben/dory/README.md

 a `VIRTUAL_HOST` environment variable in your container.
 That's it!
 (Well, and you have to start dory with `dory up`)

+The proxy will by default use the first port exposed by your container as the HTTP port to proxy to.
+This can be overridden by setting the VIRTUAL_PORT environment variable on the container to the desired HTTP port.

 You will also need to set `VIRTUAL_PORT` if your server binds to something other than 80 inside its container (e.g. `VIRTUAL_PORT: 3000`).
 This will tell the nginx proxy which port to forward traffic to in your container.
 When accessing the server from outside